braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 {% tabs local %}
 {% tab Dynamic UI %}
-Using the Content Card `apply` method, you can reference the card object and pass it the key-value pairs that will be used to update the UI.
+The Content Card `applyCard` method can be used to reference the card object and pass it the key-value pairs that will be used to update the UI.

 {% subtabs global %}
 {% subtab Objective-C %}